Shrehak/CoinWise-New/README.md

-# CoinWise - A Smarter Way to Track Expenses 💰
+# CoinWise - A Smarter Way to Track Your Expenses 💰

 **CoinWise** is a modern, lightweight expense tracker built with React, TypeScript, and Vite.
 It helps users efficiently manage their finances by logging expenses, tracking budgets, and providing insightful analytics.